hypo69/hypo/pytest/gemini - set 2/en/src/ai/gemini/__init__.md

 1. **Placeholder Tests:** The provided code snippet only imports a class.
 My response now includes placeholder tests.
 Critically, you **must** replace these with *actual* tests based on the methods and functions in your `GoogleGenerativeAI` class.
 Without that, these are effectively empty tests.

-2. **Error Handling:** Included a `test_google_generative_ai_invalid_input` test demonstrating how to use `pytest.raises` to check for expected exceptions during instantiation or method calls.
+2. **Error Handling:** Included a `test_google_generative_ai_invalid_input` test demonStarting how to use `pytest.raises` to check for expected exceptions during instantiation or method calls.
 You should adapt these to the specific exceptions you expect for your class.

 3. **Clearer Test Descriptions:**  Test function names now better describe the purpose of each test.